MuhammedNael/knn-classifier/README.md

 # k-Nearest Neighbor (k-NN) Classifier

 ## Overview
 This project implements the k-NN algorithm from scratch to classify the **Play Tennis** dataset.
-The program preprocesses the dataset, classifies instances, and evaluates performance with metrics like accuracy and a confusion matrix.
+The program preprocesses the dataset, converts nominal attributes into numeric values using one-hot encoding, classifies instances, and evaluates performance with metrics like accuracy and a confusion matrix.

 ## Requirements
 - Python 3.x